arda-pecel/Autonomous-Driving-Project/README.md

 ## Approach
 All object detections and measurements are happened in Augelab Studio.
 Due to other car's position, speeds and acceleration calculations and decisions are made in Python code.
-Code controls 2 different engines located in front wheels.
+Code controls 2 different engines located in front wheels.(Working for 4 engines control)

 ## Car Detection Results
 16.185 images processed for car detections with more than 2000 iterations.<br>